Small Cell Mesothelioma

 After imaging scans, a doctor may order a biopsy.
 A biopsy uses tissue or fluid samples to aid diagnosis.
 Once samples are acquired, a pathologist examines them under a microscope to determine if they are malignant.

-To identify a small cell tumor, pathologists look for round, uniform, small cells.
+Pathologists look for round, uniform small cells to identify a small cell tumor.
 In a study of eight cases of small cell mesothelioma, between 80 and 100% of the cells in biopsy samples appeared to be small cells.

-The proportion of small cells to other types can vary, but diagnosis is likely to be small cell mesothelioma when the majority have small cell characteristics.
+The proportion of small cells compared to other types can vary, but when the majority have small cell characteristics, the diagnosis is likely to be small cell mesothelioma.

 Immunohistochemistry of Small Cell Mesothelioma